mpogash/AIML_Demonstration/README.md

         - see /scripts/linear_regression_neural_network.py
         - uses scikit-learn LinearRegression as source of truth, a tensorflow as a secondary model for performance verification
-        - programs a NN from a linear model using first principles
+        - programs a NN for a linear model using first principles
-        - visualizes errors between developed NN, scikit-learn Linear regression, and tensorflow NN
+        - visualizes errors between customly developed NN, scikit-learn linear regression, and a linear regression with tensorflow NN
-        - visualizes progresss of training for the developed NN
+        - visualizes progresss of training for the developed NN and tensor flow as well as compares residuals and resulting fits

 ### Goal Capabilites:
     - See indivudal scripts for a description of desired improvments.